mfaani/mfaani/content/posts/training/what-resources-does-apple-provide-for-teaching-ios-to-students.md

 ---
 title: "What Resources Does Apple Provide for teaching iOS to students?"
 date: 2022-08-03T13:45:52-04:00
+description: "Buried deep under Apple's K-12 resources?"
 category: "training"
-tags: ["iOS", "iOS-trainings", "swift-playgrounds", "teaching", "Apple Teacher Program"]
+tags: ["iOS", "iOS-trainings", "swift-playgrounds", "teaching", "Apple Teacher Program", "K-12 Coding"]
 ---

 I've started an iOS training course in my local community.
-At the beginning I thought it would be easy for me to just start training people with whatever I know, then I was like let me see what are some of the resources out there.
+At the beginning I thought it would be easy for me to just start training people with whatever I know.
+Later I decided to look at some of the resources.
 I found great amount of material prepared by Apple.
 Only problem was that there were soo many that I got confused.
-In this article I plan on cataloging the different resources **provided by Apple**.
+In this article I plan on cataloging and comparing the different resources **provided by Apple**.

 What you must understand is that some of Apple's Documents (PDFs) are out of sync with their Playground tutorials.
-Or some of their books found through the Books app are available in Xcode 11, Xcode 12, and Xcode 13.
-It's confusing because you may not notice that the book is for an older Xcode version.
-Pro-tip: If you see multiple books with the same name, try digging in and find your appropriate Xcode version.
+Some of their books found through the Books app are available in Xcode 11, Xcode 12, and Xcode 13.
+Making it confusing because you may not notice that the book is for an older Xcode version.
+So just make sure you're downloading the correct Xcode version.

-### Where to begin?
+## Where to begin?
 Overall Apple has teaching material in their Swift Playgrounds app and PDF books.
-It just really depends on how you answer the following questions.
+In my opinion what you choose, depends on how you answer the following questions.
 - Are you looking for ages 10+ or 14+?
 - Do you want to learn using Playgrounds or learn using PDF + Xcode?
 - Do you want to learn SwiftUI or UIKit?